SOFTS-Raw sugar hits highest in nearly a month

 COFFEE

-* May arabica coffee KCc1 fell 0.9% to $1.3095 per lb, having hit its highest since mid-March in the previous session.
+* May arabica coffee KCc1 rose 0.2% to $1.3250 per lb, having hit its highest since mid-March in the previous session.

 * Investors are eyeing a looming arabica deficit as top producer Brazil enters an off-year in its biennial production cycle.
 The deficit is overshadowing pressure from a generally weak Brazilian real BRL=.